achavanga/FoodTruck_Challenge/README.md

 ### What I would have done better if I had time.

 To make the application faster I could have written a service that automatically downloads the copy of DataSF Food Truck data once a day and save it in a local database or a .json file.
 In this way, the application will just query the database when a user performs a search instead of calling the DataSF each time one searches on the application.
 I was thinking of using [Apache Camel](http://camel.apache.org/) to do scheduling and save the data in Postgres DB or file.

 I could have taken advantage of the WebSQL in HTML5 to cache the copy of DataSF data.

 I could have added filters on the screen so that users can add more search parameters that can help in improving the results that the get back from the service.

 I could have added a Help menu so that user learn on how to use the application.

 The Unit, Front-end and integration tests using JUnit or Mockito.

 I could use Google analytic to record traffic to my website.

+### Conclusion

-I enjoyed taking part in this challenge as I was able to use new tools that I haven't used before.
+I enjoyed taking part in this challenge as I was able to use new tools that I haven't used before like Spark and Heroku.
 I will continue to refactor and perfect this application to include the above shortfalls.

 ## Documentation